AhaomaMichael/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd -write a script that changes the working directory to the user’s home directory ls -l -display current directory contents in a long format ls -all -display current directory contents, including hidden files (starting with .).
-Use the long format
+Use the long format ls -all -n -display current directory contents in long format, with user and group IDs displayed numerically and hidden files (starting with .)